 To be successful, Agri-tech does have to solve a tangible problem or fulfil a need.
 It does not have to be directly targeted at farmers – it can add value to farm suppliers or consultants, to farmers, to processors, distributors and even retailers and consumers – so long as the innovation helps in sustainable production and getting produce to market.

-The project is led by the Duchy College Rural Business School in partnership with leading research institutions – the Universities of Exeter and Plymouth and Rothamsted Research – and the Cornwall Development Company.
+The project was led by the Duchy College Rural Business School in partnership with leading research institutions – the Universities of Exeter and Plymouth and Rothamsted Research – and the Cornwall Development Company.
 The project was also supported by Cornwall Council and the Council of the Isles of Scilly.

 The Support Available

-Innovation Grants are available for projects, starting from £2,500 towards feasibility studies, commissioning specialist researchers, the purchase equipment for research, development or innovation development, to cover consultancy costs to scope an RD&I project, undertake an RD&I feasibility study or employ specialists to undertake direct research.
+Innovation Grants have supported businesses with feasibility studies, commissioning specialist researchers, the purchase equipment for research, development or innovation development, to covering the consultancy costs to scope an RD&I project, undertake an RD&I feasibility study or employ specialists to undertake direct research.
 The Agri-tech Cornwall Project will not be taking any new Innovation Grant enquiries on from 1st September as we will be focusing on existing projects only .
 Existing grant applicants can still contact the Innovation Grant team at firstname.lastname@example.org or phone 01872 322672.

 Graduate Placement programme – to help the business deliver an agreed RDI project.
 Agri-tech Cornwall has supported businesses with the specification of the research and recruitment the graduates, their coaching and mentoring, and provided salary subsidies of £1,500 (6 months) or £2,250 (9 months).
 The Agri-tech Cornwall Project will not be taking any new Graduate Placements from 1st September as we will be focusing on existing projects only.